Our top pick for

 TTM: trailing 12 months

-There are currently 917,219 Worthington Industries shares held short by investors – that's known as Worthington Industries's "short interest".
-This figure is 19% down from 1.1 million last month.
+There are currently 1.1 million Worthington Industries shares held short by investors – that's known as Worthington Industries's "short interest".
+This figure is 38.5% up from 797,188 last month.

 There are a few different ways that this level of interest in shorting Worthington Industries shares can be evaluated.